ChanMor/diet-optimizer-with-curve-fitting-and-interpolation-toolkit/README.md

-# Diet Optimizer with Curve Fitting and Interpolation Toolkit
+# Optimization, Curve Fitting and Interpolation

 An app that has a diet solver as its main features and generic solver as its additional feature.
-The diet solver involves the use of Simplex Method in minimization with mixed constraints.
+The diet solver involves the use of Simplex Method set up as a dual problem for minimization.
 The generic solver on the other hand, has a feature to generate a polynomial regression function based on given data points and another feature that involves quadratic spline interpolation.